P3rch/affine_cipher/README.md

 The ciphered text is now in the "ciphered.txt" file.

-**WARNING!** This program will overwrite "ciphered.txt" or "deciphered.txt" (for encryption) after every successful operation.
+**WARNING!** This program will overwrite "ciphered.txt" or "deciphered.txt" (for decryption) after every successful operation.

 ## Decryption